d12frosted/elpa-mirror/melpa/timu-spacegrey-theme-readme.txt

         (load-theme 'timu-spacegrey t))

 II.
 Configuration
-  A. Dark and light fravour
+  A. Dark and light flavour
     By default the theme is `dark', to setup the `light' flavour:

     - Change the variable `timu-spacegrey-flavour' in the Customization Interface.